kevin-madhu/departments/README.md

 A temporary keycloak server can be started on port 9080 with the command: docker run -p 9080:9080 -p 9443:9443 -p 10990:10990 -e KEYCLOAK_USER=admin -e KEYCLOAK_PASSWORD=admin  jboss/keycloak -Djboss.socket.binding.port-offset=1000 -Djboss.bind.address.private=127.0.0.1 -Djboss.bind.address=0.0.0.0

-After that a new realm has to be imported to keycloak from file present in src/main/docker/realm-config/rivc-realm.json Following which, a user (user-id: alexey.kamsky, password: admin) can be exported from using partialImport option in the UI from file  src/main/docker/realm-config/rivc-users-0.json
+After that, login into the master realm (admin/admin) and a new realm has to be imported to keycloak from file present in src/main/docker/realm-config/rivc-realm.json
+Following which, a user (user-id: alexey.kamsky, password: admin) can be exported from using import option in the UI from file  src/main/docker/realm-config/rivc-users-0.json

 After keycloak has been setup, we need to get hold of an authorization code using any browser by going to: http://localhost:9080/auth/realms/rivc/protocol/openid-connect/auth?client_id=rivc-client&redirect_uri=http://localhost:8085&response_type=code&scope=openid,profile&state=12345